 Borago, 24200 Hwy 331 South, Santa Rosa Beach, Daily, 5pm-10pm

-Café Tango, 14 Viki Street, Santa Rosa Beach, Tuesday-Saturday, 5pm-9pm
+Café Tango, 14 Viki Street, Santa Rosa Beach, Tuesday-Saturday, 5 – 9 pm

 Some say this is one of 30A’s best-kept secrets.
 Located in one of the oldest cottages in the area, it’s owned by a father-son team known for creating European inspired dishes with Spanish and Mediterranean flavors.
 Very intimate environment.
 Excellent wine list.
 Seatings at 5, 5:30, 7 & 7:30.

 A spin-off of the Red Bar, they try and maintain the “hippie” culture with some added flair.
-Check out their beer list.
-Much to the tourist delight, they do accept plastic for payment.
+A favorite for locals, check out their beer list.
+Much to the tourist dismay, they do accept plastic for payment.